kennytran10/portfolio/README.md

 # CompTIA A+ Certified | Cybersecurity & IT Audit Enthusiast

+### About Me
+Hello!
+I’m Kenny Tran, a Computer Information Systems and Technology student at the University of Texas at Dallas, graduating in 2026.
+With a focus on Cybersecurity Management, I’m committed to building a strong foundation for a career in IT and cybersecurity.
+Currently, I hold a CompTIA A+ certification and am advancing my expertise by working toward Network+, Security+, AZ900, and Splunk Core certifications.

+In my recent IT Help Desk internship at The Beck Group, I gained practical experience managing help desk tickets, resolving hardware, software, and network issues, and enhancing operational efficiency.
+I took on a key role in onboarding by configuring laptops and software for new hires and led efforts to replace outdated systems, upgrading over 80 computers and securely recycling 260+ laptops.
+My problem-solving skills were tested and strengthened, especially when I quickly resolved a critical network issue caused by a broadcast storm, ensuring uninterrupted service for my team.

+Before joining The Beck Group, I served as an Apple Support College Program At Home Advisor, specializing in troubleshooting for iOS and macOS.
+Here, I achieved a 100% customer satisfaction score, reflecting my dedication to quality service and technical problem-solving.

+Looking forward, my goal is to specialize in cybersecurity or IT audit, contributing to the protection of sensitive data in dynamic, high-stakes environments.
+I am passionate about technology, constantly expanding my knowledge in coding and cybersecurity practices.
+In my spare time, I enjoy writing articles on cybersecurity trends and exploring new tech innovations, dedicated to making a lasting impact in the tech field.

 ### Education
 - B.S., Computer Information Systems and Technology | The University of Texas at Dallas (_May 2026_)